haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 # Let’s write a Haskell Language Server plugin
 Originally written by Pepe Iborra, maintained by the Haskell community.

-Haskell Language Server is an LSP server for the Haskell programming language.
+Haskell Language Server (HLS) is an LSP server for the Haskell programming language.
 It builds on several previous efforts to create a Haskell IDE.
 You can find many more details on the history and architecture in the [IDE 2020](https://mpickering.github.io/ide/index.html) community page.

 In this article we are going to cover the creation of an HLS plugin from scratch: a code lens to display explicit import lists.